taylor-vann/sheetcake/README.md

 # SheetCake

-Maintain CSS across Pin JS and TS.
+Manage CSS across progressive web apps and webcomponents in JS and TS.

-Unminified and uncompressed < 4 kb
+Unminified and uncompressed < 5 kb

 ## Install